:

 • Plan your communications

 Instead of waiting for questions, plan out what communications you can send to them between the time they book and the time they arrive.
-This could include directions and public transport details, the current menu, or other things to do in the area.
+This could include directions and accessible public transport details, the current menu, or other things to do in the area.

 • Be open and honest